NoeSamaille/sandbox/Installing-Redhat-Openshift-4.3-on-Bare-Metal.md

 ## Add DNS records

-> :information_source: DNS is a bind9 running on a Ubuntu 16
+> :information_source: Commands below are valid for a bind9 running on a Ubuntu 16

 ### Set environment